The Captain (2019 film)

-The Captain (中国机长) is a 2019 Chinese disaster adventure drama film co-produced, co-cinematographed and directed by Andrew Lau, which stars Zhang Hanyu, Oho Ou, Du Jiang, Yuan Quan, Zhang Tian'ai, Li Qin, Zhang Yamei, and Yang Qiru.
+The Captain (中国机长) is a 2019 disaster adventure drama film co-produced, co-cinematographed and directed by Andrew Lau, which stars Zhang Hanyu, Oho Ou, Du Jiang, Yuan Quan, Zhang Tian'ai, Li Qin, Zhang Yamei, and Yang Qiru.
 The film is based on the Sichuan Airlines Flight 8633 incident.
-The film was released in China on September 30, 2019 and received generally positive reviews.
+A Chinese-Hong Kong co-production, the film was released in China on September 30, 2019 and received generally positive reviews.

 Synopsis

 While performing a flight mission, the crew of Sichuan Airlines flight 8633 suddenly encountered an extremely rare danger when the cockpit windshield glass burst and fell off at an altitude of 10,000 meters, causing the cabin to depressurize.
 The crew struggled to manually pilot the aircraft with very few instruments still in working order.
-When cabin pressure relief occurs, the flight crew immediately implements pressure relief procedures, instructs passengers to use oxygen masks, and shouts out in a well-trained manner: "Please believe in us, believe that we have the confidence and ability to lead everyone to a safe landing."
-At the critical moment of life and death, the correct handling of the heroic crew ensured the safety of all personnel on board and created a miracle in the history of world civil aviation.
+When cabin pressure relief occurs, the flight crew immediately implements pressure relief procedures, instructs passengers to use oxygen masks, and shouts out in a trained manner: "Please believe in us, believe that we have the confidence and ability to lead everyone to a safe landing."
+At the critical moment of life and death, the handling of the heroic crew ensured the safety of all personnel on board and created a miracle in the history of world civil aviation.